MichaelCurrin/learn-to-code/intro_to_coding.md

 These descriptions are very simplified but aims to give info someone starting out with a tech career, or someone with a business background to wants to understand their tech colleagues better or pick a technology to learn.

+### Web development

+- This includes building websites and mobile apps.
+- One might focus on the backend

 ### Data Science

 - Data Scientists deal with **pulling** in data from a variety of data sources which might be things like text or CSV files, images, survey answers, external API data (Google Ad spend, social media mentions) and internal database data (such marketing data or customer or sales data).